kippjohnson/reproducible_research/README.md

 ### Adding your Docker login information

-Check the box for your desired repository and make sure it's on!
+Check the box for your desired repository and make sure it's on.
 Then, go into the settings for your specifed repository.
 You will need to set the following two environmental variables in order to push from Travis-CI servers to the Docker Hub:

 * DOCKER_USERNAME
 * DOCKER_PASSWORD